 The best part is that it’s even cheaper than a Microsoft Word license at only $45 a year!

 You may have noticed that when I was talking about Scrivener, I mentioned it wasn’t my favorite formatting tool.
-That’s because Vellum is the best formatting tool out there today.
+That’s because Vellum is one of the best formatting tools out there today.

 Although, if you’re a PC user, you’re out of luck.
 Vellum is Mac only.
 But there is a work around.
 The service ‘MacinCloud’ allows PC users to connect with a cloud version of a Mac and use Vellum with it.
 Though, you’ll still have to buy a Vellum license to do that.
 For many authors, it’s still well-worth it.
 Vellum helps you create beautiful books and boxed sets quickly.